gippyws/pristinelawnsandgardens/README.md

 ## Development

-This website has been completely rebuilt from scratch with no dependencies on Wix or any other website builder platform.
-All code is custom-written and optimized for performance and maintainability.
+Code is custom-written and optimized for performance and maintainability.

 ### Local Development